gabrielmcg/Docker-docs/ops/README.md

 <div class="section"><h2 class="title sectiontitle">Monitoring Tools</h2>

-<p class="p">To learn more about upgrading Splunk, see the relevant documentation at <a class="xref" href="http://docs.splunk.com/Documentation/Splunk/7.0.3/Installation/HowtoupgradeSplunk">How to upgrade Splunk Enterprise</a></p>
+<p class="p">To learn more about upgrading Splunk, see the relevant documentation at <a class="xref" href="http://docs.splunk.com/Documentation/Splunk/7.0.3/Installation/HowtoupgradeSplunk" target="_blank">How to upgrade Splunk Enterprise</a></p>

 <p class="p">The Sysdig agent runs as a container and the latest version is pulled from the Docker hub on first installation.
 Re-run the<code class="ph codeph">install_sysdig.yml</code> playbook